6 Ways to coach the same thing

 • If you want them to change into their playing shoes then you do the same at the start of the session

-• Doing this by example will reduce the need for you 'tell'
+• Doing this by example will reduce the need for you to 'tell'

-It may surprise you to realise that others start to do and the things you do.
-They start to use similar language.
+It may surprise you to realise that others start to do the things you do.
+Even using similar language to you.

-They maybe even start to remind you when you don't do something that you ask them to do!
+They may start to remind you when you don't do something that you ask them to do!

 There is no need for words, just do what you want others to do